jamzi/devhealth/content/blog/job-scraper/index.md

 ### Cron jobs

 In my previous scraping projects, I was using [EasyCron](http://easycron.com), where you have a free plan, but it's limited and you need to renew it every month.
 I searched for alternatives and found [cron-job.org](https://cron-job.org).
 This is a free service and you can specify cron job options in detail.
-I have set it up to trigger every 15 minutes and it also support showing the response of a cron job.
+I have set it up to trigger every 15 minutes and it also supports showing the response of a cron job.

 Initially, I had some issues calling the scrape function, which would return all the scraped data.
 The cron job would fail because of the large response data.
 I changed the endpoint for scraping to just return status code and it's been working perfectly ever since.